Key Takeaways

 So not only can practicing person-centered care drive more people to your door, it can help increase client satisfaction to encourage repeat business.

-Reason #3: COVID highlighted the need to find trusted home care options.
+Reason #3: COVID highlighted the need to find trusted home care options

 The COVID-19 pandemic created greater demand for care in the home.
 Reports of nursing home outbreaks kept older adults away, and many care seekers who might have joined an assisted living community opted to remain in their homes.
 More people needing long-term care were aging in place and in some cases needing higher levels of care.